bladecoder/thelastline/README.md

 - [ ] Version and credits on menu screen
 - [ ] Android version
 - [ ] iOS version

 - [?] lines for level up depends on level (see NES)
 - [?]
-Lock down time (0.5 seconds) - Move time in the ground
-- [?]
-Implement ARE/entry delay (0.2 seconds) - ARE depends on last line position
-- [?]
 Bag randomizer
 - [?]
 Ghost piece
 - [?]
 Hold piece